-- Regular (monthly to 6-weekly), documented Firm management meetings, which all internal members attend and which are recorded/minuted. - A Primary Contact structure so that each AR has an allocated member of the compliance team to act as a central point of contact for defined compliance oversight responsibilities. - A documented AR onboarding and due diligence process which includes a risk assessed questionnaire to be completed prior to review and a decision being taken to onboard an AR. - A documented AR monitoring process including at least annual risk-based formal reviews including financial assessment of the AR and F&P checks (i.e. honesty, competence and financial soundness) on AR Approved Persons. - A structured and risk-assessed monthly AR reporting process, based on quantifiable KPIs on which all ARs are assessed and a consolidated report produced. - Quarterly feedback to ARs on the above monthly reporting process and KPIs. - A documented escalation process highlighting steps that may be taken to manage any noncompliance of the ARs with the Firm's overall oversight and contractual arrangements. - Appropriate due diligence and staff competence assessments prior to approval. - Documented procedures, including 'know your client' and client categorisation procedures. - Initial and ongoing compliance training, and regular guidance and information on regulatory trends and developments issued to ARs and staff. - A transparent complaints process. - Control over financial promotions and relevant initial and ongoing training. - Operational controls and clear restrictions over investment management activities.
+- Regular (monthly or 4 to 6-weekly), documented Firm management meetings, which all internal members attend and which are recorded/minuted. - Quarterly risk management meetings of the senior management team. - A Primary Contact structure so that each AR has an allocated member of the compliance team to act as a central point of contact for defined compliance oversight responsibilities. - A documented AR onboarding and due diligence process which includes a risk assessed questionnaire to be completed prior to review and before a decision is taken to onboard an AR. - A documented AR monitoring process including at least annual risk-based formal reviews including financial assessment of the AR and F&P checks (i.e. honesty, competence and financial soundness) on AR Approved Persons. - A structured and risk-assessed monthly AR reporting process, based on quantifiable KPIs on which all ARs are assessed and a consolidated report produced. - Quarterly feedback to ARs on the above monthly reporting process and KPIs. - A documented escalation process highlighting steps that may be taken to manage any noncompliance of the ARs with the Firm's overall oversight and contractual arrangements. - Appropriate due diligence and staff competence assessments prior to approval. - Documented procedures, including 'know your client' and client (and investor) categorisation procedures. - Initial and ongoing compliance training, and regular guidance and information on regulatory trends and developments issued to ARs and staff. - A transparent complaints process.